-More Irish-inspired recipes
+More Vegan Irish-inspired recipes

 For more plant-based eats check out the Health My Lifestyle Meal Planner.
 It makes plant-based eating effortless with easy recipes and simple customizable meal plans designed for busy people!
+Try for free!

-Easy Vegan Irish Soda Bread
+Easy Vegan Soda Bread (5 Ingredients!)

 - 1 ¾ cups unsweetened plain almond milk